-The PCS facility in Lima, Ohio was under staffed and looking for a project manager to step in and take over several projects to meet their department goals.
+The Nutrien facility in Lima, Ohio was under staffed and looking for a project manager to step in and take over several projects to meet their department goals.
 PCS enlisted the help of SSOE to develop and execute a number of projects during their busy construction season.
 The work was intended to be temporary but the contract was repeatedly extended because of the client’s satisfaction with SSOE’s delivered results.

 SSOE was initially responsible for two projects.
 The first was to install two chemical truck loading scales and the relocation of eight chemical lines.
 The replacement of the scales was safety driven, due to significant corrosion of the scale pits, lack of adequate fall protection, and inadequate process controls.
 SSOE oversaw the consulting firm that developed a FEL 1 grade estimate.
 In order to find the best solution, the SSOE team created an electronic 3D model of the scale site to be able to foresee any maneuverability issues the trucks might have.
 SSOE was able to adjust plans early in the process to produce optimal results.
 SSOE specified piping material, determined tie points, specified scale size and location, reconfigured truck routing, and developed the AFE grade estimate for this portion of the project.